-For each of your contacts, you can specify up to five destination Skype Names and landline telephone numbers.
+For each of your contacts, you can specify up to five destination Skype Names and telephone numbers.
 When you press a contact’s Call Button, your Videophone will try calling those Names and numbers in the order you specify.
 We like to place the Skype Name first so that whenever possible, you’ll be able to SEE and talk to your contact.
 Next, we list landline numbers, such as home and work.
 Mobile numbers in some countries* (depending on your Videophone plan) can also be called directly as destinations.
 You can also reach your contacts on their mobiles either by asking them to install Skype on their mobiles, or by using call forwarding.
 We can help them with this — it’s part of the Konnekt service.

 You may have a special friend whom you call occasionally but that you don’t want to hear from.
 Perhaps your friend doesn’t understand time zones.
 Just tell us, and we can block incoming calls from that contact.

 Conversely, you might like some friends to be able to call you, but you don’t want a Call Button for them on the Videophone.
 We can set that up too.
 This is especially useful for professional care providers, and for family of those Videophone users who repeatedly call everyone.

-If you have children or special carers that you trust, you might like to allow “auto-answer” from just those contacts.
+If you have family or people that care for you that you trust, you might like to allow “auto-answer” from just those contacts.
 If you can’t make it to your Videophone fast enough to answer, then a 2-way call will be setup automatically.
 This allows your trusted contact to check that you’re OK so that they don’t worry.
 It also allows you to see who is calling or even yell out to them if you’re in the next room or unable to get up.
 You can nominate as many trusted contacts as you like.
 You can even choose the time duration before your Videophone automatically answers.